Doom (film): Other responses

 John Carmack (co-founder of id Software and co-creator of Doom) spoke favorably of the film, stating, "I liked it.
 Nobody expects a video game movie to be Oscar material, but I thought it was a solid action movie with lots of fun nods to the gaming community."
-In 2009, Johnson described the film as an example of "trying and failing" to do a good video game adaptation, and that it was a cautionary tale of what "not to do".
+John Romero declined to comment on the film in a 2018 WeAreDevelopers Q&A session.
+In 2009, Dwayne Johnson described the film as an example of "trying and failing" to do a good video game adaptation, and that it was a cautionary tale of what "not to do".

 In 2021, Rosamund Pike expressed embarrassment for not familiarizing herself with the source material, commenting, "I feel partly to blame in that respect because I think I failed just through ignorance and innocence to understand, to fully get a picture of what Doom meant to fans at that point.
 I wasn’t a gamer.
 I didn’t understand.
 If I knew what I knew now, I would have dived right into all of that and got fully immersed in it like I do now.
 And I just didn’t understand.
 I feel embarrassed, really."

-On August 8, 2018, Internet critic and comedian Doug Walker posted a review of the film on the Channel Awesome YouTube channel for his show Nostalgia Critic, heavily criticizing it.
-Some of his complaints are: the movie's consistent lack of faithfulness to the original source material, the cliché and unlikable characters, with the Marines either acting uncomfortably perverted, getting high, and cutting themselves for saying the name of Jesus in vain, the sister scientist of the main character being very disrespectful when being protected, and the unengaging plot.